DianeShin/crowdfunding_toy_project/README.md

 ## Troubleshooting
 1. Unable to access lob stream error while implementing login: fixed by adding @Transactional to AccountService.
 2. Locating divs as I wish.
 I think I need more studying about it.
+3. fetch API timing issues.
+Made them async, and and if return statement when loading is not complete.

 ## Learned
 <ul>
     <li>CSS animations</li>
     <li>Image transaction</li>
     <li>Image upload from React and processing via backend.
 Fixed by formData on frontend, MultipartFile on backend.</li>
+    <li>Link margin collapse : use display block.</li>
 </ul>